yeehanchung/yeehanchung/README.md

 ## About

 - Hi there, I'm [Yee Han](https://yeehan.dev/) 🙋‍♂️ studied B. Computer Science, majoring in Software Engineering at [INTI International University](https://newinti.edu.my/) in collab. with [Coventry University](https://www.coventry.ac.uk/).
 I'm also an incoming Software Engineer Intern at [Fusionex International](https://www.fusionex-international.com/), and a part of [Microsoft Malaysia](https://www.microsoft.com/en-my) 🇲🇾 **Modern Workplace Squad** to spread positivity by providing technical and educational solutions to employee, employers, and students.
-Btw, I speak/write English, Mandarin, and Cantonese.
+By the way, I speak English, Mandarin and Cantonese.

 ![Views](https://visitor-badge.glitch.me/badge?page_id=cyeehan.visitor-badge)